Gagandeep39/drink-and-delight/README.md

 ### Localhost

 1. Open the project on Ecllipse/ VS Code
-2. Launch Eureka Discovery Server
+2. Launch Eureka Discovery Server, database server
 3. Launch All other Services

 ## Documentations